Homemade Corn Tortillas + Video

 Making corn tortillas is not difficult and they taste so delicious when they are freshly made and warm.
 My favorite way to enjoy them is with a couple of creamy slices of avocados sprinkled with salt.

-Now all you need to make homemade corn tortillas is this comal, the Muy Bueno cookbook, and an appetite.
-Buena suerte!
+Now all you need to make homemade corn tortillas is a comal and an appetite.

 Tortillas de Maiz (Homemade Corn Tortillas)